Information on this site may change frequently and without notice. Please check back often.

 For locations, hours of operations, menus, specials, and more, please visit the Hospitality Services website.

 - Increased cleaning and disinfection of public spaces.
 Cleaning with soap and water decreases the amount of virus on surfaces and objects, which reduces the risk of exposure.
 Disinfection is achieved by using EPA-approved products against COVID-19 to help reduce risk.
-High-touch points, including doors handles, elevator buttons, handrails, that are touched by multiple people are also frequently disinfected.
+High-touch points—including doors handles, elevator buttons, and handrails—that are touched by multiple people are also frequently disinfected.

-- To ensure a minimum of six feet between people, transaction shields, or barriers manufactured by Wright State facilities personnel will be provided to campus areas where frequent person-to-person interaction occurs.
+- To ensure a minimum of six feet between people, transaction shields, or barriers manufactured by Wright State facilities personnel have been installed in campus areas where frequent person-to-person interaction occurs.
+Please call 937-775-4444 or email firstname.lastname@example.org if additional supplies are needed.

+- Occupancy limits for restrooms and elevators have been posted.

+- Foot pedals manufactured by Wright State facilities personnel have been installed to provide touchless door operation on all restroom doors.

+- All classrooms have been arranged to provide safe six-foot physical distancing.

+- Decals and signage clearly identify safe places to stand and sit throughout campus.

+- Additional hand sanitizers have been installed and are strategically located in all buildings.
 Please call 937-775-4444 or email email@example.com if additional supplies are needed.

-- Occupancy limits for restrooms and elevators will be posted.

-- Foot pedals manufactured by Wright State facilities personnel will be installed to provide touchless door operation on all restroom doors.

-- All classrooms will be arranged to provide safe six-foot physical distancing.

-- Decals and signage will clearly identify safe places to stand and sit all over campus.

-- Additional hand sanitizers have been installed across campus and are strategically located in all buildings.
-Please call 937-775-4444 or email firstname.lastname@example.org if additional supplies are needed.

 - Four electrostatic cleaning machines have been purchased to sanitize large spaces and classrooms.